 'Qualitative disclosures (a) Information relating to the composition and mandate of the Remuneration Committee. (b) Information relating to the design and structure of remuneration processes and the key features and objectives of remuneration policy.
-Bank's Remuneration Policy, containing the guidelines on compensation of Whole time directors/ Chief executive officers/ risk takers, control function etc was approved by Remuneration committee of Board in its meeting dated 27.12.2012.
-The key principle of the policy would be that the compensation shall be aligned with the type and nature of risk taken by employees.
-The degree of difficulty, specialised nature of job and risk associated would be measured and compensation would be fixed accordingly. (c) Description of the ways in which current and future risks are taken into account in the remuneration processes.
+Bank's Compensation Policy, containing the guidelines on compensation of Whole time directors/ Chief executive officers/ risk takers, control functionaries etc., was approved by Board of Directors in their meeting dated 23.05.2018.
+The key principle of the policy would be that the compensation shall be aligned with the type and nature of risk taken by employees. (c) Description of the ways in which current and future risks are taken into account in the remuneration processes.
 It should include the nature and type of the key measures used to take account of these risks.
-Regional Heads, Branch Heads, IT department officials and Dealers in Treasury & IBD are paid special pay based on risk taken by them (d) Description of the ways in which the bank seeks to link performance during a performance measurement period with levels of remuneration.
-A performance based incentive is to be developed
+Regional Heads, Branch Heads, IT department officials and Dealers in Treasury & IBD are paid special pay based on risk taken by them.